Suchismita-Deb/Suchismita-Deb.github.io/content/post/BookGrokkingObjectOrientedDesign/ObjectOrientedDesignUML.md

 +++
-title = 'ObjectOrientedDesignUML'
-date = 2023-11-18T15:17:19+05:30
+title = 'Object Oriented Design UML' date = 2023-11-18T15:17:19+05:30
 +++

-### Grokking the Object-Oriented Design.
+# Grokking the Object-Oriented Design.

 The process of OO analysis and design can be described as:
 1. Identifying the objects of a system.